strengejacke/ggeffects/tests/testthat/_snaps/print_hypothesis_test.md

       0-1       | 16.02-16.02 |     1.04 | [0.75, 1.44] | 0.803
     Message <simpleMessage>

-      Contrasts are presented as odds ratios.
+      Contrasts are presented on the exponentiated scale.

 # print hypothesis_test contrasts response scale